RafaelFett/calculator/README.md

 Functions
 - Sum(+), subtraction(-), division(/), multiplication(*) and power(Pow).
-- Save to copy the current result to imput 1 and erase imput 2.
+- Save: copies the current result to input 1 and clears input 2
-- Save current screenshot of the window in a file src/screenshots
+- Export: saves a screenshot of the calculator window to the src/screenshots/ folder.
 - Executable generated with PyInstaller.
 - Responsive interface.